- Is H.E.L.P. Miami a Scientology school?

 No. H.E.L.P.
 Miami is a non-religious school.
 We accept students of all races and religions.
 We use educational methods developed by L. Ron Hubbard as we have found his methods to be useful in an academic setting.
 Books based on Hubbard’s work include dictionary use, the importance of grammar and study skills, with each being part of our curriculum.
 (Spiritual writings and such are not taught.)

 Are the staff of H.E.L.P.
 Miami Scientologists?

 Some are; some aren’t.
 Teachers and staff are hired based on their ability to effectively perform the functions of their jobs.
 Teachers must demonstrate patience, positive direction and maintain good communication with their students.
 Administrators need to often times do 10 things at once.
 We want ethical, competent, up-beat personnel and open our doors to staff who fit this criteria.
 Religion is not, and has never been, a factor in the hiring process.

-What is the private school schedule at H.E.L.P.
+What is the alternative education center schedule at H.E.L.P.
 Miami?